pebreo/pebreo.github.io/begin/Bonus5-karma-socioeconomics.md

-picture: behavior - unit of exchabge. pic of behavior picture : unit of account - observed by SI. recorded on block chain . pic of ledger picture : store of value - puc of hearts of men & concrete materials made by SI
+picture: behavior - unit of exchabge. pic of behavior picture : unit of account - observed by SI. recorded on block chain . pic of ledger picture : store of value - puc of hearts of men and goods & services made by humans or SI

 inflection moment : SI